utkarsh2305/health-home-ai-guide/README.md

 ### Dashboard with simple RSS reader using LLM summaries

 The landing page allows you to subscribe to RSS feeds of your choice.
 The primary model will then be used to generate quick summaries of each article for your reading pleasure.
-Useful for tyring to keep on top of the latest PubMed trending articles in your field.
+Useful for trying to keep on top of the latest PubMed trending articles in your field.

 ## Stack